- Home /

 The law on data protection sets out a number of different reasons for which an organisation may collect and process your personal data – these are called lawful bases.
 We’ll only use your information if there’s a lawful basis for it.
 This could include situations where we have to use or share your information:

-- For us to carry out a task in the public interest or for our official functions, and the task or function has a clear basis in law, called ‘public task’ – for example to resolve your complaint.
+- for us to carry out a task in the public interest or for our official functions, and the task or function has a clear basis in law, called ‘public task’ – for example to resolve your complaint.

-- To carry out processing where there’s a legitimate purpose to do so, called ‘legitimate interests’ – for example, where we need to process data for a legitimate reason outside the scope of our tasks as a public authority.
+- to carry out processing where there’s a legitimate purpose to do so, called ‘legitimate interests’ – for example, where we need to process data for a legitimate reason outside the scope of our tasks as a public authority.

-- To follow the law, called ‘legal obligation’ – for example, if a court orders us to share information.
+- to follow the law, called ‘legal obligation’ – for example, if a court orders us to share information.

-If the information you provide us in relation to your enquiry contains special category data, such as health or ethnic origin, we need to also rely on another specific legal reason as well.
 We’ll generally rely on the fact that our use is necessary for reasons of substantial public interest and we’ll have an appropriate policy document to cover our use of the information, where this is required.

 Where your data is processed and stored